Understanding Fold Equity

 Stealing Blinds

 Imagine it’s late in a tournament, the blinds are high, and you’re on the dealer button.
 Everyone folds to you.
-Here’s a golden opportunity to raise and put pressure on the small blind and big blind, exploiting fold equity to steal the pot.
+Raising here puts pressure on both blinds, exploiting fold equity to steal the pot.

 Even if one player calls, you’ll have position throughout the hand, allowing you to apply continued pressure on later betting rounds.
 This is fundamental strategy for poker tournaments where accumulating chips through aggression is essential.
 For fast-paced action that puts fold equity to the test, formats like Rush & Cash amplify these dynamics.